Axos-AI/Axos/CONTRIBUTING.md

-# Contributing to Axos
+# Contributing to Shard

 We love your input!
-We want to make contributing to Axos as easy and transparent as possible, whether it's:
+We want to make contributing to Shard as easy and transparent as possible, whether it's:

 - Reporting a bug
 - Discussing the current state of the code